 Commodore’s First Computer

 Before home computers, there were hobbyist computers.
 The KIM-1 was one of the first, developed as a way for MOS Technology to demonstrate its 6502 CPU.
 The KIM-1 was the world’s first single-board computer when it was released in 1976.
-It had 1 KB of memory, an LCD display, a cassette interface, and 15 input/output ports.
+It had 1 KB of memory, a 6-digit LED display, a cassette interface, and 15 input/output ports.
 It sold for $245 and only required a power supply and some sort of enclosure for the 9″ x 10″ board.

-This became the basis for many different projects and laid the foundation for Commodore’s first personal computer, released in 1977.
+This became the basis for many different projects and laid the foundation for Commodore’s first personal computer, which was released in 1977.

 The Commodore PET

-Peddle convinced Tramiel that calculators were a dead end, so they should turn their attention to the fledgling personal computer market (often called home computers back then).
-Peddle designed a machine with a metal case, a keyboard, a monitor, and a built-in cassette tape drive for loading and saving software and files.
+Peddle convinced Tramiel that calculators were a dead end, so Commodore should turn its attention to the fledgling personal computer market (often called home computers back then).
+Peddle designed a machine with a metal case, a keyboard, a built-in monitor, and a built-in cassette tape drive for loading and saving software and files.
 This was the Commodore PET 2001, which came to market in October 1977.

 There were only two other home computers at that time: The Apple II, also built around the MOS 6502 CPU, had arrived in June 1977, replacing the Apple 1, which had been more of a do-it-yourself project.
-The Apple II sold for $1,298 with 4 KB of memory and could be used with a composite monitor or TV (with an RF modulator) and cassette tape recorder, which many home already had.
+The Apple II sold for $1,298 with 4 KB of memory and could be used with a composite monitor or with a color or black-and-white TV (with an RF modulator) and cassette tape recorder, which many homes already had.

 The other was the TRS-80 Model I, on sale at Radio Shack stores across the US since August 1977.
-It was based on the Zilog Z-80 CPU, and the 4 KB version retailed at $599 with a screen and tape recorder.
+It was based on the Zilog Z-80 CPU, and the 4 KB version retailed at $599, which included a screen and tape recorder.

 The PET sold for $495 with the same 4 KB as its competitors.
-Commodore could only produce 30 units per day, and orders came in so quickly that Tramiel decided to raise the price to $595.
+Commodore could only produce 30 units per day at that time, and orders came in so quickly that Tramiel decided to raise the price to $595.
 Next Commodore started pushing the 8 KB version at $795, since the 4 KB model left only 3 KB available for the user.
 In all, Commodore sold 500 PETs in 1977.

-Commodore acquired a license for BASIC from Microsoft allowing it to install Commodore BASIC on as many machines as it could produce for a single, one-time fee.
+Commodore acquired a BASIC license from Microsoft, allowing it to install Commodore BASIC on as many machines as it could produce for a single, one-time fee.
 Over the years, it was installed on tens of millions of Commodore computers.
+Microsoft BASIC included floating point operations; the BASIC used in the TRS-80 and Apple II at that time only worked with integers.

 The biggest complain about the original PET was its keyboard, which was laid out in a grid (see above keyboard layout) and not like a typewriter keyboard.
-Within a year Commodore introduced the PET 2001-N, which removed the tape drive and added a real keyboard with a numeric keypad.
+Within a year Commodore introduced the PET 2001-N (right), which removed the tape drive and added a standard keyboard along with a numeric keypad (something the TRS-80 had but the Apple II did not).

 In 1979, Commodore introduced its first floppy drive, the CBM 2040 dual drive with DOS 1.0 built into it.
 Like later Commodore floppy drives, it is an intelligent device with its own CPUs (two of them) and RAM that connected to the PET’s IEEE-422 parallel port.
-Each disk could hold 170 KB of data.
+Each disk could store 170 KB of data on a single-sided 5-1/4″ floppy.
 Single drive mechanisms came later.

-By 1980, the PET had moved from its original 9″ display to a 12″ screen, and the metal case had been replaced by a plastic one.
+By 1980, the PET had moved from its original 9″ display to a 12″ screen, and along the way the metal case had been replaced by a plastic one.
 The European versions were the called the CBM 4016 and 4032.

 Commodore also introduced the 8000 series, which featured 80 characters per row instead of 40 and was geared more toward business use.